flemay/3musketeers/docs/docs/docker.md

 ## Useful Docker images

-::: warning
+::: warning SECURITY
-Using any of the containers below is at your own risk.
+Docker images are like any other software.
+You should do your own research before using them and this list does not make an exception.
 :::

 * [flemay/musketeers][linkDockerHubMusketeers] has useful tools for a 3 Musketeers project including Docker, Compose, Make, and more.
 The `flemay/cookiecutter` image in the [examples][linkExamples] uses this image to build and test the Docker image in GitLab Pipeline (Docker in Docker (DinD)).